hai-vr/documentation/docs/products/let-me-see/index.md

 ## How to use

 :::warning
-There is a higher risk than usual for issues being caused by the installation of this tool, as the installation of this tool will cause the XR Plugin Management and the OpenXR Plugin to be installed into the project, which may modify the behaviour of your project.
+There is a higher risk than usual for issues being caused by the installation of this tool:
+The XR Plugin Management and the OpenXR Plugin will be installed into the project, which may modify the behaviour of your project.

 Consider making a backup of your project before installing this tool, or try this on a small project first.